-After giving effect to the sale of 3,555,556 shares of our Class A common stock by us in this offering (assuming the underwriters do not exercise their option to purchase additional shares from us) and the exchange of 9,136,092 shares of our Class A common stock for Preferred Stock in the Exchange Transactions (assuming 90% of the aggregate liquidation preference of all outstanding shares of Preferred Stock are exchanged for Class A common stock), each at an assumed initial public offering price of \$11.25 per share (which is the midpoint of the price range set forth on the cover page of this offering circular), and after deducting the underwriting discount and estimated offering expenses payable by us, the pro forma net tangible book value of our common stock at March 31, 2021 would have been \$185.5 million, or \$10.42 per share (as adjusted to reflect the Reverse Stock Split).
-Therefore, under those assumptions, this offering will result in an immediate decrease of approximately \$16.64 in the net tangible book value per share of our common stock to existing shareholders and an immediate dilution of approximately \$0.83 in the net tangible book value per share of our common stock to investors purchasing shares in this offering, or approximately 7.4% of the assumed initial public offering price of \$11.25 per share.
+After giving effect to the sale of 4,000,000 shares of our Class A common stock by us in this offering (assuming the underwriters do not exercise their option to purchase additional shares from us) and the exchange of 10,278,071 shares of our Class A common stock for Preferred Stock in the Exchange Transactions, each at an initial public offering price of \$10.00 per share, and after deducting the underwriting discount and estimated offering expenses payable by us, the pro forma net tangible book value of our common stock at March 31, 2021 would have been \$185.5 million, or \$9.57 per share (as adjusted to reflect the Reverse Stock Split).
+Therefore, under those assumptions, this offering will result in an immediate decrease of approximately \$17.49 in the net tangible book value per share of our common stock to existing shareholders and an immediate dilution of approximately \$0.43 in the net tangible book value per share of our common stock to investors purchasing shares in this offering, or approximately 4.3% of the assumed initial public offering price of \$10.00 per share.